Zac Build Guide by flyingbaklava

 Sunfire Cape: Provides armor, health and a point blank burn aura.
 I generally buy this as my fifth item to add more durability and damage.

 Randuin's Omen: If the game goes long enough, Randuin's Omen provides considerable tanking stats to help you survive end game ad carry damage.
 In the end, it's almost always the ad carry that hits hardest over time, so having that passive crit damage reduction will add up over a long fight.

-Banshee's Veil: In most cases you will want Spirit Visage and Abyssal Scepter as your only magic resist items.
+Banshee's Veil: In most cases you will want Spirit Visage and Abyssal Mask as your only magic resist items.
 There are two instances where you will want to rush Banshee's Veil instead.
 If the enemy team has a Janna or a Poppy, you will want Banshee's Veil.
 Your main engaging tool Elastic Slingshot is easily canceled by either of those champions and you will find yourself in a VERY bad place.

 Banner of Command: This item is no longer purchasable on Zac as it is just too inefficient stats wise.

 Zz'Rot Portal: Another item I have begun to appreciate only recently.
 I will either buy it as my second item on games I can rush Banner of Command (to compound Banner's power) or as my 4th/5th item to help split push/siege.
 See "More information on Banner and Zz'rot" below for a more in depth explanation of the benefits of this item.